 A roofing inspector will take stock of the whole condition of your roof, including;

 An inspector may need to physically access your roof during a roofing inspection, meaning you can expect them to walk on your roof if required.
-A visual picture can be obtained for some inspections without going on top of the roof.
+A visual picture can be obtained for some inspections without going over the roof.

 If your roof inspection is for insurance purposes, then it is more likely they will need to gain access to your roof for a complete evaluation of the damage and condition of the roof.
 For general roof inspections, this isn’t always necessary.

-A typical inspection is broken down into four categories: structure, material, interior, and workmanship.
-This allows inspectors to cover all of the bases, and it ensures that every aspect of the roof as a whole is inspected and examined thoroughly.
+A typical inspection is divided into four categories: structure, material, interior, and artistry.
+This allows inspectors to cover all of the bases and ensures that every aspect of the roof is inspected and examined thoroughly.

 The inspection will include a look at the chimney, soffits, gutters, and any other system associated with the function and ability of your roof to protect your home.
-You can also anticipate that they will conduct an exterior and interior inspection to ensure that there are no leaks or water damage before beginning the work.
+Before beginning the work, you can also anticipate they will conduct an exterior and interior inspection to ensure no leaks or water damage.

 As part of the inspection, the inspector will look for sagging, uneven roof planes, and other signs of deterioration and the condition of the soffit, fascia, and gutter system.
 Cracks, crumbling grout, and damage to chimney caps should all be looked for in masonry chimneys at this time of the year.
 Additionally, the inspector may look into the venting in your attic; improper venting can result in heat and moisture buildup, which shortens the life of your roof and increases the likelihood of ice dams forming.

-During this segment, the inspector will look for damage to shingles, including missing shingles, curling, or lose shingles.
-They will also be looking for any loose or missing flashing to identify any damage.
-If shingle aggregate is found in roof valleys or at the bottom of downspouts, this indicates that the roof is nearing the end of its life.
+During this segment, the inspector will look for damage to shingles, including missing, curling, or loose shingles.
+They will also look for any loose or missing flashing to identify damage.
+If shingle aggregate is found in roof valleys or at the bottom of downspouts, the roof is nearing the end of its life.
 Also checked at this point are rubber boots and seals around vents.

-Warning signs that your roof needs some repairs or replacing can be found inside your property.
+Warning signs that your roof needs repairs or replacing can be found inside your property.
 Inspectors will look at ceilings, the tops of walls, vents, and the attic to see telltale signs.
-Leaks, wet patches, dampness, or mold are signs that your roof is letting in water, and there has been some damage or erosion of roofing materials over time.
+Leaks, wet patches, dampness, or mold are signs that your roof is letting in water and roofing materials have been damaged or erased over time.

-The way your roof is installed might open you up to damage or problems in the future.
-If the correct care and attention to detail haven’t been taken when installing your roof, soffits, facias, etc., you can expect some issues.
-A roofing inspector can identify any failings by your roofing contractor to help you to get them rectified.
+How your roof is installed might open you up to damage or problems in the future.
+You can expect issues if the correct care and attention to detail aren’t taken when installing your roof, soffits, facias, etc. A roofing inspector can identify any failings by your roofing contractor to help you get them rectified.

 After Your Roofing Inspection

-Once your roofing inspection is completed, you will receive a detailed report with all the inspector’s findings.
-This will include any current damage that needs rectifying immediately, any potential damage, and warning signs.
+Once your roofing inspection is completed, you will receive a detailed report on the inspector’s findings.
+This will include any current damage that needs immediate rectification, potential damage, and warning signs.
 It will give you a good indication of whether or not you need to replace the whole roof.

-Homeowners should ensure regular roofing inspections are carried out to allow them to action repairs as soon as possible and to get a good idea of what is happening on the top of their house.
+Homeowners should ensure regular roofing inspections to allow them to make repairs as soon as possible and get a good idea of what is happening on the top of their house.
 While frequent visual inspections can be helpful, neglecting to get a thorough check from a qualified inspector isn’t a good idea.
 Many roofing contractors offer free inspections as part of their installation or repair services, so if you are booking roof work, ask if this is an option you can take advantage of to ensure your roof is in the best condition possible.